fergustaylor/fergustaylor.github.io/_site/content/post/post4.md

 menu = ""
 tags = []
 title = "openprescribingR"
+header_image = "/images/thumbs/04.jpg"
+description = "I made a package for the first time, which lets me import data from the new openprescribing api directly into R."
 +++

 Using the (beta) RESTful API and a few lines of R, I made a set of functions to download and import OpenPrescribing data directly into RStudio.